ClaireFraser121/Console-Finances/README.md

 1. I created and cloned the project repository to my local machine.
 This allowed me to have a local copy of the starter code and the financial dataset.

-2. I opened the `starter/index.js` file in my preferred code editor.
+2. I opened the `starter/index.js` file in Visual Studio Code.
 This is where I would write the JavaScript code to analyse the financial records.

 ## Implementation